Full programme by day

 1. Ashan Jayasekera, Royal Victoria Infirmary, Newcastle Upon Tyne, UK - Glutamate in Glioma Related Seizures

-2. Vincent Magloire, University College London, UK - Neurogliaform interneurons: a promising inhibitory target to stop focal and generalised seizures
+2. Vincent Magloire, University College London, UK - Harnessing interneurons to control seizure activity

 3. Amol Bhandare, University of Warwick, UK - Imaging seizure-induced cardiorespiratory neuronal dysfunction in freely behaving mice

-4. Eleonora Lugarà, National Hospital for Neurology and Neurosurgery, London, UK - talk title TBC
+4. Eleonora Lugarà, National Hospital for Neurology and Neurosurgery, London, UK - Investigating breath testing and sweat analysis to help the diagnosis of Epilepsy

 The Cognitive Thalamus